Naiigedi/StageController/README.md

 # How to use
 1. Assemble the board by referring to schematic(circuit\Circuit.pdf) and BOM(BOM\BOM.xlsx).
+2. Printing a body(STL\base.stl and table.stl) with a 3D printer
-2. Assemble the stage with reference to the photos() and BOM(BOM\BOM.xlsx).
+3. Assemble the stage with reference to the photos() and BOM(BOM\BOM.xlsx).
-3. Upload main.py to your Rasberry Pi pico.
+4. Upload main.py to your Rasberry Pi pico.
-4. Control the stage by typing command.
+5. Control the stage by typing command.

 # Command